Can cats eat whipped cream? As a vet, I get this question a lot!

 Due to its high calorie and sugar content, whipped cream can be particularly hazardous to cats that are overweight or have diabetes.

-There are safer treats for cats that won’t cause any stomach discomfort or other health issues to your furry friend.
+There are safer treats for cats that won’t cause any stomach discomfort or other health issues for your furry friend.

 However, there is controversy about whether it is safe for pets or if it causes harmful inflammation and even cancer.